sjaturner/textscope/README.md

 I'll refer to that second line item as the value from now on.

 So much for input data ...
-Let's try some plots.
+Let's try some plots!

 ## Altering the values to work with textscope